 I could argue each of the aforementioned suppositions held by unbelievers but I’m not going to.
-Besides, the responses to all of these unfounded suppositions have all been more than adequately addressed by individuals who are more than qualified to address them (PhDs in most cases) .
+Besides, the responses to all of these unfounded suppositions have all been more than adequately addressed by individuals who are much more qualified to address them (PhDs in most cases), than I am.
 You can find some of these “responses” on my “Christian Resources” web page.

 What I do want you to do is put yourself in the place of “Peter”.
 Pretend that you’re “Peter” if you will.
 Peter, as you may recall, was the fisherman who ended up following Jesus.